You want smart political talk without the meltdowns?

 And with people being deported, that's going to mean less competition for high-paying career jobs.

-It makes you really want to rethink college at that point, because you know, that article I've referred to now a few times about the next generation of millionaires are going to be tradesmen.
+It makes you really want to rethink college at that point because, you know, that article I've referred to now a few times about the next generation of millionaires are going to be tradesmen.

 It seems like an olive branch to me.

-Uh Boeing announced that they received orders for more than a dozen wide-body jets from China's state-owned airline.
+Boeing announced that they received orders for more than a dozen wide-body jets from China's state-owned airline.

 And that order is apparently a calculated gesture of goodwill from my interpretation ahead of these negotiations on Saturday.

-And Boeing announced that China Airlines has become the newest 777 customer with an order of 10 passenger and four freight uh airplanes.
+And Boeing announced that China Airlines has become the newest 777 customer with an order of 10 passenger and four freight airplanes.

 In addition to the firm order, the airline has options to purchase nine more 777s.

-Um I don't think it's an accident that it's happening just before this meeting is taking place in Geneva this weekend.
+I don't think it's an accident that it's happening just before this meeting is taking place in Geneva this weekend.

 They just contradict themselves and jobless claims fell more than expected.